 One of the makers Louis Jobst caught her eye.
 An architect, now maker, designs and creates modernist sculptural lamps.
 They were too heavy to be commercial, and expensive, made of a specific type of marble.
 The buyer encouraged him to think about what other materials could be used.
 To help find substitutes that perhaps looked the same, but were lighter, cheaper, easier to manufacture and distribute.
 To help bring his designs to market, on a bigger scale and retain the look of his design.
 He was introduced to a network of suppliers that helped find the answers, and after six months he succeeded.
 His lamp developed by Heals is priced at £399 as opposed to his range that starts at £1500.

 This, I found was an amazing case study.
 Both Heals and the makers were happy with the outcome and it was a win for both parties.
-This is the magic where creative meets commercial reality, and although it can be a challenging, its a truly joyful process.
+This is the magic where creative meets commercial reality when there is a plan for a profitable creative business.
+Although it can be a challenging, its a truly joyful process.
 I believe that this thinking and investment in research and development is also the key to bringing more sustainable products to the market.

 This is how I work with my clients, many of whom have had their confidence knocked through circumstances that are frequently out of their hands.
 The market is indeed very uncertain.
 All creative businesses, whether its furniture or fashion, have the same challenge.
 The reconnection of the product to the customer and they need expert knowledge and support to help them through that process.